Students reflect on their financial choices, identify spending leaks, and create a revised budget for future stability.

-A culminating project where students create a budget to reach a specific savings goal while managing weekly expenses.
+Students create a balanced spending plan to reach a specific savings goal while managing essential costs.

 Students synthesize their learning to create a forward-looking cash flow plan that balances expenses while hitting a specific savings goal.